SaraEl-Metwally/LightAssembler/README.md

 * [-o] output prefix file name  [default: LightAssembler]
 ```

+#### Notes
+- If the gap size parameter is missing, LightAssembler invokes its parameters extrapolation module to compute the starting gap based on the sequencing coverage and the error rate of the dataset.
+- The maximum read length for this version is ``` 1024```.
+- The maximum supported read files for this version ```100```.

 #### Input read files
 LightAssembler assembles multiple input files of the sequencing reads given in ***fasta/fastq*** format.
 Also, LightAssembler can read directly the input files compressed with gzip ***fasta.gz/fastq.gz***.